Executive Actions

 Department of Energy (DOE) #

-- May 20, 2022 – DOE AI Governance Council: DOE established an Artificial Intelligence Advancement Council (AIAC), the first of its kind at the Department energy.gov energy.gov.
-Chartered by Deputy Secretary David Turk, the AIAC coordinates AI activities across DOE’s extensive enterprise and defines Department-wide AI priorities energy.gov energy.gov.
-It brings together top DOE leaders (Science, Nuclear Security, Intelligence, General Counsel, etc.) to provide recommendations on a comprehensive DOE AI strategy led by the DOE’s Artificial Intelligence and Technology Office (AITO) energy.gov energy.gov.
+- DOE Established Artificial Intelligence Advancement Council (May 20, 2022) – DOE AI Governance Council: DOE established an Artificial Intelligence Advancement Council (AIAC), the first of its kind at the Department[energy.gov]( https://www.energy.gov/ai/articles/us-department-energy-establishes-artificial-intelligence-advancement-council#:~:text=The U,Turk on April 7%2C 2022)[energy.gov]( https://www.energy.gov/ai/articles/us-department-energy-establishes-artificial-intelligence-advancement-council#:~:text=Department requires the combined efforts,AITO).
+Chartered by Deputy Secretary David Turk, the AIAC coordinates AI activities across DOE’s extensive enterprise and defines Department-wide AI priorities[energy.gov]( https://www.energy.gov/ai/articles/us-department-energy-establishes-artificial-intelligence-advancement-council#:~:text=The U,Turk on April 7%2C 2022)[energy.gov]( https://www.energy.gov/ai/articles/us-department-energy-establishes-artificial-intelligence-advancement-council#:~:text=Department requires the combined efforts,AITO).
+It brings together top DOE leaders (Science, Nuclear Security, Intelligence, General Counsel, etc.) to provide recommendations on a comprehensive DOE AI strategy led by the DOE’s Artificial Intelligence and Technology Office (AITO)[energy.gov]( https://www.energy.gov/ai/articles/us-department-energy-establishes-artificial-intelligence-advancement-council#:~:text=activities and define DOE AI,AITO)[energy.gov]( https://www.energy.gov/ai/articles/us-department-energy-establishes-artificial-intelligence-advancement-council#:~:text=Under Secretary for Nuclear Security,chair).
 The AIAC’s focus includes AI governance, innovation, and ethics in DOE’s missions (science, energy, national security).

-- Advancing AI R&D and Infrastructure: DOE, leveraging its national laboratories and supercomputing facilities, has launched major AI research initiatives.
-In 2023, DOE announced the Frontiers in AI for Science, Security, and Technology (FASST) initiative, aimed at developing breakthrough AI capabilities to accelerate scientific discovery and bolster U.S. leadership in critical technologies energy.gov energy.gov.
-DOE’s world-leading exascale supercomputers (like Frontier and Aurora) are being harnessed for “AI for Science” programs to model climate, fusion energy, materials, and more energy.gov energy.gov.
-The Department is also building dedicated AI testbeds to rigorously assess AI systems’ safety and security energy.gov energy.gov.
-For example, DOE is testing AI models against adversarial attacks in control systems (like power grid cybersecurity) and against chemical/biological threats energy.gov energy.gov.
-These efforts align with the national AI risk management framework, ensuring cutting-edge AI research is accompanied by risk mitigation and trustworthiness measures energy.gov.
+- Artificial Intelligence (2026) – Advancing AI R&D and Infrastructure: DOE, leveraging its national laboratories and supercomputing facilities, has launched major AI research initiatives.
+In 2023, DOE announced the Frontiers in AI for Science, Security, and Technology (FASST) initiative , aimed at developing breakthrough AI capabilities to accelerate scientific discovery and bolster U.S. leadership in critical technologies.
+DOE’s world-leading exascale supercomputers (like Frontier and Aurora) are being harnessed for “AI for Science” programs to model climate, fusion energy, materials, and more.
+The Department is also building dedicated AI testbeds to rigorously assess AI systems’ safety and security.energy.govenergy.gov.
+For example, [DOE is testing AI models against adversarial attacks]( https://www.energy.gov/topics/artificial-intelligence#:~:text=DOE's role in,National Security Memoranda.) in control systems (like power grid cybersecurity) and against chemical/biological threats.
+These efforts align with the national AI risk management framework, ensuring cutting-edge AI research is accompanied by risk mitigation and trustworthiness measures.
 (DOE also co-sponsors the National AI Research Institutes with NSF, supporting 25 multi-disciplinary AI centers launched since 2020 in areas from climate-smart agriculture to advanced manufacturing.)

 -